CZhouLab/LncFusion/README.md

 	-h/--help 	Show help message and exit
 ```
 ## Output files
-(1) FusionGene_Annotation.txt: a tab-delimited text file containing information about each detected fusion gene.
+(1) **FusionGene_Annotation.txt**: a tab-delimited text file containing information about each detected fusion gene.
 The columns are defined as follows:
 | Field(column)| Description                                   |
 | :-----------:| :---------------------------------------------|
 | FusionGene	       | The fusion gene identifier in the format HeadGene::TailGene |